Battle of Perez Dasmariñas: Battle

 On February 27, the Spaniards began their assault on Perez Dasmariñas and its vicinities.
-The Katipuneros intercepted the advancing Spaniards in Pasong Santol, a trail at the barrio of Salitran between Imus and Perez Dasmariñas, starting March 7.
+The Katipuneros intercepted the advancing Spaniards in Salitran, between Imus and Perez Dasmariñas, starting March 7.
 Meanwhile, at the Tejeros Convention, Aguinaldo was voted in absentia as the president of a reorganized revolutionary government on March 22.
 The next day, Colonel Vicente Riego de Dios was sent by the assembly to fetch Aguinaldo, who was then in Pasong Santol.
 The newly elected president refused to come because of the pending attack, so his brother Crispulo Aguinaldo was then sent to fetch him.
 Crispulo said that the Spanish would only retake the town over his dead body.
-Aguinaldo thus left and took his oath of office at Santa Cruz de Malabon (now Tanza) that day, Emilio realizing the danger, sent a reinforcement detachment but was intercepted on the way by Captain General Artemio Ricarte under the order of Supremo Andres Bonifacio on the pretext of using the reinforcement to other fronts thus leaving the Pasong Santol front weakened, Crispulo was killed the following day at Pasong Santol and the rebels were routed with heavy losses, with combat reaching the town of Perez Dasmariñas itself.
+Aguinaldo thus left and took his oath of office at Santa Cruz de Malabon (now Tanza) that day, Emilio realizing the danger, sent a reinforcement detachment but was intercepted on the way by Captain General Artemio Ricarte under the order of Supremo Andres Bonifacio thus leaving the Pasong Santol front weakened, Crispulo was killed the following day at Pasong Santol and the rebels were routed with heavy losses, with combat reaching the town of Perez Dasmariñas itself.
 Some survivors managed to get back to Imus.